tom-the-magnus/OLD-tom-the-magnus-portfolio-site/_posts/2023-05-01-comprehensions.md

 as:

->"Squares is equal to each element to the power of two in the iterable called 'numbers'"
+	Squares is equal to each element to the power of two in the iterable called 'numbers'

 So the logic here is that each element in `numbers` gets squared and those numbers are added to `squares`. `1` in `numbers` stays `1`, `2` becomes `4`, and `3` becomes `9`.

 ## Comprehension Conditionals

 You can include conditional statements on the end of a comprehension to exclude certain values from the final list.
-For example, say we wanted a list of squares, but only if they were even.
+Say we wanted a list of numbers to the power of two, but only if they were even.
 We could write:

 ```
 # An existing list